 We decided to try painting my sister’s gross white tiles in her entry/laundry instead of having them ripped out.
 Take a look at the finished project, I think it’s looks pretty great!

-Can you paint a ceramic tile floor?
+Can you paint tile Floors?

 The short answer is yes, you can paint ceramic tile flooring.
 It doesn’t matter if your tile floor is in damaged, cracked or just dirty.
 My sister’s ceramic tile was stained with rust, which didn’t sand off.
 It was also cracked.